Music for Third Sunday of Easter

 Solemn Mass takes place at St. James’ Anglican Church, Vancouver at 10:30 am every Sunday.

-Music for Second Sunday in Lent
+Music for Second Sunday of Easter

 Solemn Mass takes place at St. James’ Anglican Church, Vancouver at 10:30 am every Sunday.